 Basic math is easy.

-Understanding why 2 + 2 = 4 is something most of us grasp conceptually from a very young age, because our minds are wired for that kind of conceptual thinking.
+Understanding why 2 + 2 = 4 is something most of us grasp from a very young age, because our minds are wired for that kind of conceptual thinking.
 Two of something plus another two of something results in four of something; we’re hard-wired for this.

 Writing also comes naturally to most of us.
 Like math, letters are encoded information, and words, sentences, paragraphs, and books are all just collections of such figures.
-Those of us who are fortunate to grow up within a decent education system learn to write as children, and those who miss out on that opportunity can still pick it up later in life.
+Those of us who are fortunate to grow up with a decent education system learn to write as children, and those who miss out on that opportunity can still pick it up later in life.
 Like math, writing is easy.

 But easy doesn’t always scale the way we might hope.